 The little flutters are gone and the huge kicks and punches are here to stay.

 You will notice that your baby doesn’t seem to be moving around nearly as much as he/she did just a month ago.

 The reason is simply that your baby is growing and running out of room in there.

-In fact, a lot of healthcare providers will recommend that if you don’t feel your baby move for a certain length of time, that you drink something sugary do a kick count.
+In fact, a lot of healthcare providers will recommend that if you don’t feel your baby move for a certain length of time, you drink something sugary and do a kick count.